High School Fleet: The Movie: Production

 The official Twitter account of High School Fleet teased various projects and programs in the works in February 2017, but the staff did not specify their types.
 The franchise's official website announced the production of an anime film in April 2018.
 Production IMS, the franchise's animation studio, filed for bankruptcy with the Tokyo District Court in September 2018.
 Despite the studio's closure the following month, the production of the film was not yet canceled, with the franchise's official website remaining active.
 The film's title and logo were revealed in March 2019.
 In April 2019, A-1 Pictures was announced as the new animation studio for the film that was set to release the following year.

 In April 2019, Jun Nakagawa was revealed to be directing the film with screenwriters Kunihiko Okada and Takaaki Suzuki, who was credited for the original concept, while Yuu Nobuta, director of the franchise's 2016 anime television series, returned as the chief director.
 In the same month, the cast of the anime series were revealed to be returning for the film.
 Additional cast for the film were announced in October 2019, including Minami Takahashi as Tōmi Miyazato, Maria Naganawa as Shia Nomura, Tomori Kusunoki as Azumi Abe, Satomi Amano as Tsubame Kawano, Miyu Tomita as Sachiho Chiba, and Sayumi Suzushiro as Keiko Nogiwa.
 Naomi Ōzora was also revealed as part of the cast to voice the new character Susan Reyes in December 2019.

 Music

 Shigeo Komori was announced to be composing High School Fleet: The Movie in April 2019, after previously doing so for High School Fleet (2016) and its two-episode original video animation released in 2017.
-In October 2019, TrySail was announced to be performing the theme music of the film titled "Free Turn".
+In October 2019, TrySail was announced to be performing the theme song of the film titled "Free Turn".